-“Action and adventure sports demand deep embodiment, …especially kayaking.
+“Action and adventure sports demand deep embodiment…especially kayaking.
 Big Rivers accelerate you in every direction at once.
 This puts your vestibular system into overdrive, this isn’t just your mind paying more attention – suddenly your entire body is paying attention.
 What happens is outside your conscious capabilities.
 There are no words.
 Our language becomes that of the river.
 All the features of the river speak to you and you to them through motion.
 There is tension, threat, there is joy and release, and overall a deep, deep sense of flow.
 You are literally part of the flow of the world.”

-I like to call this desire: Primal, and I believe it is rooted in all of us.
-This is why I Kayak, SUP, and Surfski, and why I believe you should too, Paddle sports easily provide the three strongest ‘external triggers” to enter flow:
+I like to call this desire Primal.
+I believe it is rooted in all of us.
+This is why I kayak, SUP, and surf ski, and why I believe you should too.
+Paddle sports easily provide the three strongest external triggers to enter flow:

 GO SLOW TO FLOW

 Once discovered, it can unleash the most potent combination of chemicals the human body has to offer: norepinephrine, nitric oxide, dopamine, anandamide, serotonin, and oxytocin.
 Flow is a multi-trillion dollar pharmaceutical industry already inside of you.
 Frankly, it’s how we humans have gotten here.
-Without it, our species would have withered on the vine of evolution long ago.
+Without it, our species would have withered on the vine a long ago.
 Some call it magic.

-Most Top 10 Reason Lists for why you should kayak or SUP will often include these words: because its’ easy, fun, and anyone can do it.
+Most “Top 10 Reason Lists” for why you should kayak or SUP will often include these words: because its’ easy, fun, and anyone can do it.